User Guide: Review vs AuditPhabricator User Documentation (Application User Guides)

-Both are lightweight, asynchronous web-based workflows where reviewers/auditors inspect code independently, from their own machines -- not synchronous review sessions where authors and reviewers meet in person to discuss changes.
+Both the audit and review workflows are lightweight, asynchronous web-based workflows where reviewers or auditors inspect code independently, from their own machines -- not synchronous review sessions where authors and reviewers meet in person to discuss changes.

-Pre-push review is significantly more powerful than post-push auditing.
-You gain these advantages by requiring review before changes may be pushed:
+Pre-publish review is significantly more powerful than post-publish auditing.
+You gain these advantages by requiring review before changes may be published:

 The theoretical cost of review is that it slows down development by introducing a blocking step into the process and generally wastes developer time that could be better spent developing.
 This is less true than it appears, because the costs are low and pay for themselves in other ways:

-Post-push review is significantly better than nothing.
+Post-publish audit is a less powerful workflow than pre-publish review, but can supplement review and is better than nothing on its own.
 If you are unpersuaded by the arguments above (or work on a team that is unswayed), audits provide some of the benefits of review with less friction:

 Here are super biased recommendations from developers of code review software: